 Getting there: You can fly into the Gold Coast and pick up your car hire from the Airport.
 From there you can drive south along the stunning coast following the ocean or take the Pacific Highway and follow the signs to Byron Bay.

-Just when you thought New Year's was a once a year type of celebration - it's possible to bring in the new year twice.
+Just when you thought New Year's was a once-a-year type of celebration - it's possible to bring in the new year twice.
 Yes, you read that correctly!
 Start off your night in Tweed Heads in New South Wales and then drive across the border to Coolangatta in Queensland.
 Because each state is in a different time zone, when it hits midnight in Tweed Heads it will only be 11pm in Coolangatta.
-As long as you get across the border within the next hour you will be able to celebrate the New Year twice - how cool!
+As long as you get across the border within the next hour, you will be able to celebrate the New Year twice!